-- Probiotics ( Lactobacillus ) -- So called "good" bacteria, probiotics help prevent infections in the intestines, and there is preliminary evidence that they might help prevent respiratory infections, too.
+- Probiotics ( Lactobacillus ).
+So called "good" bacteria, probiotics help prevent infections in the intestines, and there is preliminary evidence they might help prevent respiratory infections, too.
 One study found that children in daycare centers who drank milk fortified with Lactobacillus had fewer and less severe colds.
-Several studies that examined probiotics combined with vitamins and minerals also found a reduction in the number of colds caught by adults, although it’s not possible to say whether the vitamins, minerals, or probiotics were most responsible for the benefit.
+Several studies that examined probiotics combined with vitamins and minerals also found a reduction in the number of colds caught by adults, although it is not possible to say whether the vitamins, minerals, or probiotics were most responsible for the benefit.

-- Chicken soup -- It’s about as traditional a remedy for a cold as you can find (at least in modern history).
+- Chicken soup.
+It is the most traditional cold remedy you can find (at least in modern history).
 In fact, chicken soup and warm liquids (such as broth and tea) can help soothe a sore throat and loosen mucus, which in turn helps ease congestion from a cold.